Saibantoril/binary_trees/README.md

 Prototype: void binary_tree_postorder(const binary_tree_t *tree, void (*func)(int));
 Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
 The value in the node must be passed as a parameter to this function.
-If tree or func is NULL, do nothing.
+If tree or func is NULL, do nothing

 9. Height
 mandatory